Gradual-Load-Testing/gradual/docs/configuration_reference.md

 ## Request Configuration File

-The request configuration file defines individual HTTP requests that can be referenced by scenarios.
+The request configuration file defines individual HTTP and WebSocket requests that can be referenced by scenarios.
+The system supports both traditional HTTP requests and WebSocket connections for real-time communication testing.
+Additionally, a plugin feature is in development that will allow users to run custom I/O requests based on their specific requirements.

 ### Structure